 • Steel Products have a complex selection and combination of different characteristics & properties which define their product mix.

-• There are specific checks related to rolling mill to be covered which includes– steel properties/Grades, width, allowed thickness, length etc.
+• There are specific checks related to the rolling mill to be covered which includes– steel properties/Grades, width, allowed thickness, length, etc.

 a.
 Process Mapping in SAP